Sienci-Labs/Resources/lmmk2/lmk2-assembly/lmk2-axes-completion.md

 ![](/_images/_lmmk2/_assembly/_axescomplete/lmk2_axescomplete_Y-Axis-Gantries_7-1.png){.aligncenter .size-medium}

 Just like for the Y-axis, use both hands on the right side to thread a locking ACME nut into the lead screw so that it pulls it flush to the flange bearing and brings the coupler flush against the other bearing.
 While holding this tension in place, firmly tighten the set screw on the ACME nut.
-This makes another ‘bolted sandwich’ where everything should be touching bearings (as pictured) and the lead screw should only be allowed to rotate, and not move side-to-side.
+This makes another 'bolted sandwich' where everything should be touching bearings (as pictured) and the lead screw should only be allowed to rotate, and not move side-to-side.